JOSHUAJEBARAJ/terraform-learning/book/src/introduction.md

 ## Contribution

-If you want to contribute to the project here are the few ways that you can contribute
+If you want to contribute to the project here are a few ways that you can contribute

 - Sharing the word with your friends about this Project
 - Create more task for the project